 - May carry over two eligible courses taken before they began the adult program.

 - May take courses from either colleges or school districts, or they can use qualifying courses from both systems and combine the attained credits to satisfy the Adult Graduation Program requirements.

 Adult students who have graduated may take tuition-free courses.
 A tuition fee may be applied to courses not covered in the list of tuition free courses.

-Students living in BC on a student visa may take SD#8 DL courses leading to a graduation program.
+Students living in BC on a student visa may take SD#8 OL courses leading to a graduation program.

 International students must: